davidlp94/06-San-Francisco-Data-Visualization/README.md

 # San Francisco Housing Data Visualization
 ## Introduction
 This application is designed to find properties in San Francisco market that represent viable investment opportunities.
-This single Jupyter Notebook utilizes Pandas, PyViz and hvPlot functions to generate interactive data visualiztions, including data aggregation, and geospatial analysis.
+This single Jupyter Notebook utilizes Pandas, PyViz and hvPlot functions to generate interactive data visualiztions, including data aggregation, and geospatial analysis (using geoviews).

 ---